 Promote communication and the dissemination of information among the wildlife rehabilitation community and to the general public through conferences, newsletters, and other educational materials.

 Promote the conservation of wildlife and natural resources in the State of Rhode Island.

 Work with applicable federal agencies and state agencies to assist in the development and enforcement of adequate regulations concerning wildlife.

 Establish, maintain and manage a wildlife clinic and educational facility and take the necessary steps required to do so, including seeking grants and other forms of funding to purchase and/or lease a location for such facility.

 OUR BUDGET AND FUNDING

 Our annual operating expenses are approximately $185,000.
 We spend most of these funds on food and housing for our wild patients.
-WRARI does not receive federal or state funding because such funds are not available.
-We raise all of our operating funds through private donations, fundraising events, and limited philanthropic grants.
+We depend on private donations, grants and fundraisers to accomplish this lifesaving work at the clinic and by trained and licensed home wildlife rehabilitators and veterinarians.

 We are committed to fostering an understanding and respect for all Rhode Island wildlife, through education and practical assistance with wildlife issues.
-WRARI also strives to provide quality and humane care to injured and orphaned wildlife, with the goal of release back into the environment.
+We also strive to provide quality and humane care to injured and orphaned wildlife, with the goal of release back into the environment.